anitkhan233/Java-Code-of-Writing-in-CSV-File/README.md

 # Java-Code-of-Writing-in-CSV-File
-A Java project created in Eclipse which reads from a CSV file and then writes in another CSV file /**
+A Java project created in Eclipse which reads from a CSV file and then writes in another CSV file

+Source Code can be found in 2 files -
+1. "CSVFileWrite-17022021/src/csvfilewrite/CSVFileWrite.java" - has the main()
+2. "CSVFileWrite-17022021/src/readFromCSVFile//RealReleaseTimeFromCSVFile.java"

+/**
  *
  * @author anit